 II.
-OTC'S Behavioral Intervention Team
+OTCCares and the Behavioral Intervention Team

 The core members of the BIT meet weekly to discuss non-emergency situations and routine incidents.
-Weekly BIT meetings take place in ICE 127 (the Disability Support Services Conference Room).
+Weekly BIT meetings take place in ICE 127 (the Equity and Compliance Conference Room).
 When a report is deemed urgent, the team, or a subset of the team, will meet to make an immediate response.